gkub/nexc/NEXC_HOLY_BOOK.md

 }
 ```

-The newest slice lowers integer comparisons and returning `if` / `else`
+Another useful slice lowers comparisons and returning `if` / `else` statements:
-statements:

 ```nex
 fn less_than(a: i32, b: i32) -> bool {